j-info/ctfsite/walkthroughs/2023-02-18-FunboxEasyEnum.md

 ![](images/fee2.png)

-It looks like we can upload files and have a few options under the drop down menu on the listed files as well.
+It looks like we can upload files and have a few options under the drop down menu next to each file as well.
 It tells us what directory we're in as well as the version number of the software which is helpful.

 I try and edit the robots.txt file and it lets me.
 Something else that's interesting is when I click on the robots.txt file the URL gives us filesrc and path parameters, which it looks like we can modify to whatever we want so we're not stuck in this directory: